Carnival of the Oppressed

 Carnival of the Oppressed features creatures going about their day.
 They work hard.
 They buy things to let others know that they work hard.
 They have a personal brand.
 They TAKE CARE OF THEMSELVES.
 They vote.

 The creatures in these images have devalued the communal and collective in favour of the pursuit of productivity, individualism and self-optimisation.
-Their sufferring must be used for personal growth.
+Their suffering must be used for personal growth.
 They are disconnected from any radical or collective sense of rebellion.
 Why would they need anything to change?